If you have a 40509.5 hold on your driver’s license due to a traffic ticket you received, you may be wondering exactly what a 40509.5 hold is.

 - the traffic court.

 I can help you form a strategy to get yourself back on your feet.
-You can call me (Attorney Paul Denni) for a free consultation at 888-250-8450 or use the Contact Form below if you’d like me to reach out to you.
+You can contact me (Attorney Paul Denni) for a free consultation here:

 (Image credit: freedigitalphotos.net)